-It’s true that the rise of self-service options decreases the quantity of transactions that need a live conversation (as both the tools get better and consumers get more comfortable with them).
+It’s true that the rise of self-service options decreases the number of transactions that need a live conversation (as both the tools get better and consumers get more comfortable with them).
 But, there will always be cases where self-serve tools fall short.
-In fact, the phone channel still accounts for the 80% of inbound customer service interactions (according to Contact Babel).
+In fact, the phone channel still accounts for 80% of inbound customer service interactions (according to Contact Babel).

 Because self-service is handling more of the mundane tasks, the inquiries that lead to a live agent are going to be more complicated and more likely to involve an upset customer.
 These are precisely the “make-or-break” moments for a brand.

 This view is further reinforced by Forrester’s Kate Leggett (one of our “Top Contact Center Analysts to Watch“), a great source of this kind of information.
 From her most recent study on channel choices: “Voice is still the most widely used channel, with a 73% utilization rate.
 This percentage has not changed in the last 3 years.”

 So if we’re stuck with IVR, we might as well make it, well, less annoying.
 One way to do that is to make the menu dynamic and optimized.
 For example, UK-based HTK has an IVR platform that builds a personalized call-flow for each customer during the first seconds of their call.
 Watch the video here.